-The potential financial planning implications of a Biden presidency are extremely broad, as there are policy provisions that impact disabled workers, elderly workers, parents, the 45M Americans with student loan debt, first-time home buyers…the list goes on!
-Given the expansive nature of the potential changes, I am focusing this post on addressing the financial planning implications to a few of the more impactful tax provisions of … Read more
+The financial planning implications of a Biden presidency are extremely broad.
+Given the expansive nature of the potential changes, I am focusing this post on addressing the implications of a few of the more impactful tax provisions of the Biden plan.
+If you’re interested in a broader take on the economic implications of a Biden presidency (“Bidenomics”), see my colleague Leigh Bivings’ article here.
+With … Read more

 Deciding to pay off your mortgage early vs. investing your excess cash is not as cut and dry as many people would have you believe.
 Read on to find out how to assess this decision based on your own unique circumstances.… Read more